SolidBlock-cn/mishanguc/README-en.md

 [SINCE 0.2.0] You can type `-pattern <pattern name>` to create a pattern defined by this mod.
 This mod only installed pre-defined several arrow patterns.
 Although they can be achieved by texts, there are some issues: unless the player enables "force Unicode font", the up/down/left/right arrow characters (`↑↓←→`) displays one time larger than corner arrow characters (`↖↙↗↘`), and these characters are not aligned well; for example, two arrow characters are not displayed on a same horizontal baseline.
 In light of such issues, I suggest directly using `-pattern <pattern name>` to display arrows.
 Available pattern names include: `al`, `ar`, `alt`, `art`, `alb`, `arb`, `circle`, `ban`.

-Notice: when using `-rect` and `-pattern`, the outline does not work.
-This issue may be fixed in future versions.

 Buttons are enhanced on the sign edit screen: Click the button to adjust value; right-click the button or click with Shift down to adjust in opposite direction; click with the mouse wheel or click with Shift+Alt to return default value.
 Mouse wheel can also be scrolled to adjust values.
 Besides, hold Ctrl to adjust 8 times speed, or hold Alt to adjust 1/8 times speed.

 #### Handrails